seerelectronics/t1/README.md

 ## Ubuntu 16

-Supports kernel 4.16 which contains lan78xx but not dp83tc811.
-Make sure linux-modules-extra is installed and build dp83tc811 using this package.
+Supports kernel 4.15 which contains lan78xx but not dp83tc811.
+Make sure linux-modules-extra is installed and use the provided driver (see ubuntu16-4.15.0-70-generic directory) or build your own using this package.

+    sudo apt install linux-image-4.15.0-70-generic linux-modules-extra-4.15.0-70-generic
+    sudo cp dp83tc811.ko /lib/modules/4.15.0-70-generic/kernel

+After reboot the T1 interface is available for use.

 ## Raspbian Buster